When: Friday, Dec 14 at BU.

-Organizers: Ran Canetti, Yael Kalai, Ron Rothblum, Vinod Vaikuntanathan and Daniel Wichs.
+Organizers: Ran Canetti, Yael Kalai, Vinod Vaikuntanathan and Daniel Wichs.

 Thanks: NSF MACS Project for their generous support.

 |9:30 – 10:00.||Coffee/Breakfast|